 Well, by this point, the only time I stopped playing Dragon Raja was when I visited my aunt.
 I switched to smoothies, and she continued to comment on how great I looked.
 I had lost weight and thanks to us walking around the neighborhood together, I was even gaining tone in my muscles.
 I double checked by getting on the scales; sure enough, I had lost 36 pounds.
 I actually really liked the way I looked.
 Now I was far more edgy and in my opinion attractive than I had been even a couple months ago!

 Even today I’m convinced that my weight loss came from my ‘video game diet’.
 I just started eating less often, but when I did eat, it was actually pretty healthy stuff.
 I was just too absorbed in the game to notice (or care).
 So you see, video games can be a type of diet.
-If you’re interested in easy weight loss, I’d recommend this method as the one for you.
+If you’re interested in easy weight loss, I’d recommend this method as the one for you, as well as using this awesome weight percentage formula to track your weight loss… it’s easier to reach your goal this way.
 It’s also pretty fun to play Dragon Raja, so it’s a win-win.
 Play it and watch the pounds melt away!